tcalmant/ipopo/docs/installation.rst

-iPOPO strongly depends on only one external library, `jsonrpclib-pelix <https://github.com/tcalmant/jsonrpclib>`_, which provides some utility methods and is required to enable remote services.
+iPOPO strongly depends on only one external library, `jsonrpclib-pelix <https://github.com/tcalmant/jsonrpclib>`_, which provides some utility methods and is required to enable remote services based on JSON-RPC.
 It relies on other libraries for extended features, which are listed in the `requirements <https://github.com/tcalmant/ipopo/blob/master/requirements.txt>`_ file.